wetransform-os/ProMCDA/README.md

 that involve multiple, often conflicting, criteria.
 The specific application of MCDA will depend on the context and the goals of the decision-maker.

-In a MCDA context an *alternative* is one possible course of action available; an *indicator* is a parameter that describes the alternatives.
+Before using ```ProMCDA```, we suggest you first to get familiar with the main steps and concepts of an MCDA method: the normalization of the criteria values; their polarities and weights; and the aggregation of information into a composite indicator.
+In MCDA context an *alternative* is one possible course of action available; an *indicator*, or *criterion*, is a parameter that describes the alternatives.
 The variability of the MCDA scores are caused by:

-- the sensitivity of the algorithm to the different pairs of norm/agg functions (--> sensitivity analysis);
+- the sensitivity of the algorithm to the different pairs of normalization/aggregation functions (--> sensitivity analysis);
 - the randomness that can be associated to the weights (--> robustness analysis);
 - the uncertainty associated with the indicators (--> robustness analysis).